Cyber Security for Critical National Infrastructure: Best Practices

 Having safeguards in place to prevent ransomware from spreading and attackers from gaining a foothold is essential in the event of an attack.
 Air-gapped backups and network segmentation are two methods you can use to achieve this.

-The former prevents ransomware from spreading from one part of your network to another and isolates particular workloads within your network to safeguard east-west traffic within a data center.
+The former prevents ransomware from spreading from one part of your network to another and isolates particular workloads to safeguard east-west traffic within a data center.

 Ensure Complete and Comprehensive Physical Safety

-The important infrastructure does not always reside in a safe data center.
+The vital infrastructure does not permanently reside in a safe data center.
 Additionally, critical infrastructure can be accessed via the network from field offices and other outlying locations.
 (Also see: Increasing cyber security for Effective Networks.)

 The same physical safeguards and rules employed by a secure and hardened data center should be in place in these areas.

-Badging and biometrics can be used to restrict and monitor people’s physical access to buildings.
-Visitors should be logged in and issued temporary badges (or perhaps physically escorted) to limit their access.
+Badging and biometrics can restrict and monitor people’s physical access to buildings.
+Visitors should be logged in and issued temporary badges (or perhaps physically escorted) to limit access.
 Keep a watchful eye on 24/7 surveillance cameras, front desk and security guards, secure hardware, and educate your staff.

 Conclusion

-To better protect your business, you must first know where your most valuable possessions are kept.
+You must first know where your most valuable possessions are kept to protect your business better.
 Prioritizing cyber security and consulting with professionals can help make sure your data and information are safe.

 The past year has illuminated the precarious position of modern businesses in the face of cyberattacks.
-This means you need to be on the lookout and ready at all times.
+This means you must always be on the lookout and ready.

 Determine where your cyber security measures fall short and fill those gaps with these recommended practices.
 By doing so, you can prepare for such attacks and lessen their impact.